Topological Stability of Kinetic $k$-Centers: Unstable and stable algorithms for -center on moving points

+In total we have $O(n^2)$ curves, defined by pairs of points on opposite sides of a square, which form an arrangement of complexity $O(n^4)$.
 We again use the concept of maxcurves: we are interested in those arcs of the arrangement for which the not yet covered points can be covered by a square of no larger size.
 While we can test this easily in linear time for each of the $O(n^4)$ arcs, we can use the arrangement to do this faster.
-For each whole curve $C$ corresponding to a square $S$, we process the points moving in and out of $S$ and maintain the leftmost, rightmost, bottommost and topmost points.
-In the time span of the curve $C$, there are $O(n)$ coverings and uncoverings of points by $S$ and $O(n^2)$ swaps in $x$- or $y$-coordinate of uncovered points.
-Furthermore, on any arc of $C$ in the arrangement, $S$ will be larger during its time span or smaller, but this cannot change along the arc.
-Using a heap as the auxiliary structure we can process each curve in $O(n^2\log n)$ time.
-Then we know the maxcurves and can compute their lower envelope.
-Since the maxcurves are disjoint arcs, this can be done without extra cost.
+For each curve $C$ corresponding to a square $S$, we process the points moving in and out of $S$ and maintain the leftmost, rightmost, bottommost and topmost uncovered points, for example using heaps.
+As the points move, each square will start and stop covering other points $O(n)$ times.
+The uncovered points can swap places $O(n^2)$ times in an ordering of their $x$- and $y$-coordinates.
+Thus we maintain the left-, right-, top-, and bottommost points in $O(n^2 \log n)$ for each curve $C$, and determine in constant time whether each of the $O(n^2)$ arcs along the curve is a maxcurve.
+Finally, we compute the lower envelop of the maxcurves in time linear in the number of maxcurvce, since the maxcurves are disjoint arcs.

-The reason why it suffices to track only the two extreme squares for a pair of points and test it for being maxcurve is that this square will be the larger of the two that should cover the points.
-If the second square must cover points that lie beyond two opposite sides of the first square, then that second square must be larger.

 For $k$-centers, the observation that one can use the two extreme squares for a pair of points no longer holds.
-We can define squares by triples as in the Euclidean case, the main difference being that the $O(n^3)$ curves we get have considerable overlap.
-The arrangement has complexity $O(n^4)$, and each arc of the arrangement can be part of $O(n)$ curves.
-This means we need to test $O(n^5)$ arcs for being maxcurve.
+We therefore define squares by triples as in the Euclidean case, the main difference being that the $O(n^3)$ curves we get have considerable overlap: there must still be two defining points on opposite sides of the covering squares defined by triples, hence all $O(n)$ squares that have these exact points on opposite sides must have the same area.
+The arrangement of the $O(n^3)$ curves is therefore equivalent to the arrangement for the $O(n^2)$ curves defined above, and each arch of the arrangement can be part of $O(n)$ curves.
+Since the $O(n^2)$ curves form an arrangement of complexity $O(n^4)$, we need to test $O(n^5)$ arcs for being maxcurves.
 Following the analysis as in the Euclidean case, we obtain:

-\begin{theorem} Given a set of $n$ points whose positions in the plane are determined by constant-degree algebraic functions, the minmax rectilinear $2$-center problem can be solved by an algorithm that runs in $O(n^4\log n)$ time.
-The minmax rectilinear $k$-center problem can be solved in $O(n^{2k+4})$ or $n^{O(\sqrt{k})}$ time. \end{theorem}
+\begin{theorem} Given a set of $n$ points whose positions in the plane are determined by constant-degree algebraic functions, the $2$-RC-minmax problem can be solved by an algorithm that runs in $O(n^4\log n)$ time.
+The $k$-RC-minmax problem can be solved in $O(n^{2k+4})$ or $n^{O(\sqrt{k})}$ time. \end{theorem}

 \subparagraph{Unstable $k$-RC-minsum} We can use exactly the same approach as in the Euclidean case, and obtain: